-The keratolytic winter erythema gene locus has been mapped to chromosome 8p23.1-p22 .
-A recent genomic study has proposed a causative genetic variant being a duplicated enhancer region upstream of CTSB, a gene important in keratinocyte differentiation and desquamation .
+The keratolytic winter erythema gene locus has been mapped to chromosome 8p23.1–p22 .
+A recent study of the human genome has proposed that the erythema results from an accidental duplication of an enhancer region (a part of the DNA that makes its adjacent gene more likely to be "read" for transcription) next to CTSB, a gene important in keratinocyte differentiation and desquamation .

-Variable triggering environmental factors may disrupt the balance of CTSB and its regulatory factors to increase levels of CTSB (cathepsin B), a lysosomal protease in the epidermis, and trigger apoptosis (cell death) .
+Varying triggering environmental factors may disrupt the balance of CTSB and its regulatory factors to increase levels of cathepsin B, a lysosomal protease in the epidermis, and trigger apoptosis (body-mediated cell death) .

-Keratolytic winter erythema usually presents between infancy and early adulthood and continues with an intermittent and recurrent pattern .
-It ranges in severity with cyclical skin peeling and underlying erythema affecting the palms of hands and soles of the feet .
+Keratolytic winter erythema usually presents between infancy and early adulthood, and it continues with an intermittent and recurrent pattern .
+It ranges in severity with cyclical skin peeling and underlying erythema affecting the palms of the hands and the soles of the feet .

-Some patients with keratolytic winter erythema also develop annular erythema on the limbs, buttocks, or trunk; with one reported case of facial involvement .
+Some patients with keratolytic winter erythema also develop annular erythema on the limbs, buttocks, or trunk; there has been one reported case of facial involvement .

 Aggravating factors may include: